GruffCassquatch/FoodTweaker/README.md

   ## Limitations:
   * If you change the mod settings while in-game, you will need to change scene to apply the changes (e.g. go outside/inside).
   * The mod can be used on an existing save, but food items that have already been spawned/harvested etc. in that save will not be updated to the new modded calorie values.
 Raw meat and fish will have updated values after you cook them.
-Other settings will be applied, such as cooking time and heating.
+Other settings will always be applied, such as cooking time and heating.
   * Compatible with [Weight Tweaks](https://github.com/Xpazeman/tld-weight-tweaks) mod, **IF you leave Weight Tweaks food weight option at default values**.
 Otherwise there will probably be conflicts with the calories and shrinkage functions in Food Tweaker.